-Children not attending preschool is the percentage of children ages 3 and 4 who were not enrolled in nursery school or preschool during the previous two months.
-Children enrolled in kindergarten are excluded from this analysis.
-Due to small sample size, the three-year

-American Community Survey was used to increase accuracy of the estimates.
-SOURCE: U.S. Census Bureau, American Community Survey.
+percentage of children ages 3 and 4 who were not enrolled in school (e.g., nursery school, preschool or kindergarten) during the previous three months.
+Due to small sample size, these data are based on a pooled three-year average of one-year American Community Survey responses to increase the accuracy of the estimates.